hyiltiz/batchFilter/README.md

 --------

-Author: HÃ¶rmetjan Yiltiz, 2015-05-23
+Author: Hörmetjan Yiltiz, 2015-05-23
 UPDATED: 2015-05-23 16:18:17

-Copyright 2015 by HÃ¶rmetjan Yiltiz <hyiltiz@gmail.com>
+Copyright 2015 by Hörmetjan Yiltiz <hyiltiz@gmail.com>
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or